shaukat01/Share-Modal/README.md

 #About :
-This is Share Modal Website.Through this anyone can contact me though any social media.I have include all my social media which i am using.
+This is Share Modal Website.Through this anyone can contact me through any social media.I have include all my social media which i am using.

 #Hosted on :
 Netlify